lexus2k/tinyslip/README.md

 Using this library you can easy implement data transfer between 2 microcontrollers or between microcontroller and pc via UART, SPI, I2C or any other communication channels.
 Tiny SLIP protocol is based on RFC 1055.
-This protocol doesn't implement any error detection.
+This protocol doesn't implement any error detection!
+If you need error detection and frames acknowledgment, please refer to [TinyProto](https://github.com/lexus2k/tinyproto) library.

 ## Dependencies

- * [buildsys] (https://github.com/lexus2k/buildsys) integrated to this library
+ * [buildsys](https://github.com/lexus2k/buildsys) integrated to this library
  * [tinyhal](https://github.com/lexus2k/tinyhal) as submodule

 ## Key Features